yandex-cloud/docs/en/dns/operations/zone-update.md

       terraform plan
       ```

       The terminal will display a list of resources with parameters.
 No changes are made at this step.
-If the configuration contains errors, {{ TF }} will point them out.
+If there are errors in the configuration, {{ TF }} points them out.

    1. Confirm the changes: type `yes` into the terminal and press **Enter**.